 When running on a Unix platform, fbint sets up the local environment to avoid file permissions issues with the Firebird lock and temporary directories.
-That is, it will create on initialisation, in the default temporary file directory (typically /tmp under Linux), a directory called "Firebird\<username>, where <username> is the current login user name and, unless they are already defined, set the FIREBIRD\TMP and FIREBIRD\LOCK environment variables to point to this directory.
+That is, it will create on initialisation, in the file default temporary directory (typically /tmp under Linux), а directory called "Firebird <username>, where <username> is the current login user name and, unless they are already defined, set the FIREBIRD TMP and FIREBIRD LOCK environment variables to point to this directory.